Karthik2511/KARTHIKEYA-D/README.md

 ---

 ### 🧠 What I Do
-I build **clean, secure, and practical software**, with a focus on usability, performance, and real-world impact.
+I build **clean, practical software** with an eye for how things work under the hood — performance, reliability, and real-world use.

-- 🌐 Scalable web applications that prioritize clarity and speed
+- 🌐 Scalable web applications focused on clarity and speed
-- 🤖 AI-powered systems designed for real use cases
+- 🤖 AI-powered systems for real use cases
-- 🔐 Ethical hacking and secure web practices
+- 🧩 Curious about system internals, edge cases & breaking things (responsibly)
 - 🎨 Minimal, user-first UI/UX design

 ---